pleabargain/NLP_Wikipedia_QnA_App/src/README.md

 # project idea
 The goal would be to point the app at any web page and ask questions about the page.
 The questions and the answers will be saved to a database.
 But, after some testing, the roberta model can barely answer direct questions.
 Many more things to learn here!

+# question
+why isn't my readme showing up in the fork?

 To run this use:
 ```streamlit run app.py```